The purpose of the study

 We will use the information from this study to improve the risk prediction models that underpin the national clinical audits for adult general critical care, cardiothoracic critical care and in-hospital cardiac arrest.

 If you have been treated in a hospital participating in the CMP or NCAA and do not wish data collected during your stay in hospital to be included in the study, please contact the health care team at the hospital where you were treated who will inform ICNARC.

 When is it taking place?

-The study was commissioned in August 2015 and completed in December 2020.
+The study was commissioned in August 2015 and due to complete in December 2022.

 Who is leading the study?

 Prof David Harrison, Head Statistician ICNARC

 This study is funded by the National Institute for Health Research (NIHR) – Health Services and Delivery Research (HS&DR) Programme (Project: 14/19/06).